fraunhoferfokus/mobile-city-memory/README.md

 Installation
 ------------
 Make sure you have Python 2.7 or a later Python 2.x version installed.
 Then run setup.py from the console.

+Look at the local_settings.template.py and follow the instructions there.